lurr98/spanish_variation/variation_phenomena.md

 - Guatemalan Spanish exhibits the following construction: `indefinite article + possessive article + noun` (also found in El Salvador)
     - *una mi amiga*

+## Characteristics of Honduran Spanish

+Honduras is home to a "complex mosaic of ethnolinguistic variation", there are multiple indigenous languages that are still spoken there, among them Sumu, Paya and predominantely Miskito.
+Creole English is also spoken on the Moskito Coast.

+### Morphological characteristics

+- Honduran Spanish uses *vos* exclusively (*-ás*, *-és*, *-ís*) instead of *tú*, for some groups *usted* predominates though

+### Syntactic characteristics

+- combinations with *hasta* are used to mark the beginning of an event (like in El Salvador!)
+    - *¿Hasta cuándo viene el jefe?*
+- in some areas, the use of pleonastic *lo* is found
+    - *te lo fuistes de mí*
+- occasionally, double possessives are used
+    - *mi casa mía*
+- Honduran Spanish exhibits the following construction: `indefinite article + possessive article + noun`, although not as frequent as in El Salvador or Guatemala
+    - *una mi amiga*

+!!!!!!!!!!!!!!!!!!!!!!
+## Characteristics of Mexican Spanish

+### Morphological characteristics

+- frequent use of *no más* for "only", "just"
+- *mero* is used in the sense of "the very same"
+- *ya mero* means "almost"
+- (*hasta* refers to the beginning point of an event rather than to the end)
+- most common diminiutive is *-ito* (in other regions of Mexico (e.g. Chiapas) *-illo* is more frequent)

+### Syntactic characteristics

+Syntactic peculiarities in Mexico occur mostly among "Spanish-recessive bilinguals or in a few isolated rural regions"

+- use of redundant possessive articles (e.g. in Yucatan & Chiapas)
+    - *su papá de Pedro*
+- combination of indefinite article + possessive (e.g. in Yucatan & Chiapas)
+    - le da una su pena decírtelo
+- use of pleonastic (unnecessary) *lo* (e.g. by Spanish-recessive bilinguals)
+    - ¿no te *lo* da vergüenza?
+- dialects that exhibit clitic doubling with *lo* often allow for questions being answered by repeating the main verb
+    - ¿Tenés hambre? - Tengo.